 - Prescription medications

-On the other hand, there are many ailments pet insurance companies don’t cover.
+On the other hand, there are some treatments that pet insurance companies don’t cover and you'll want to understand these as well.

 For example, some insurance companies don't cover dental care and related conditions like periodontitis disease.
 However, certain dog breeds are prone to periodontitis, like Collies, Pugs, and Yorkies.
-So if this is the case for you, you should seek preventative plans that offer coverage for procedures due to dental disease.
+So if this is the case for you, you should consider additional preventative care plans that offer coverage for dental disease procedures.

 When choosing the right pet insurance, think about the conditions that affect your pet now and which situations your pet may experience in the future.

-2. Know how much the provider pays out
+2. Understanding how much the insurance provider will reimburse

 Most pet insurance companies won’t reimburse 100% of your vet bills, but many do cover a significant percentage of your costs.
-So, it’s important to know a pet insurance company’s reimbursement policy before you enroll.
+So, it’s important to know a pet insurance company’s reimbursement rate options before you enroll.

 Many pet insurance providers will reimburse you for between 50-80% of your vet bills.
-Even with the best coverage, it’s always a good idea to have money set aside to cover the gap.
+Even with the best coverage, it’s always a good idea to have a little extra money set aside to cover the gap.

-At Furkin, we cover 80% of your total eligible veterinary expenses, meaning you are only responsible for paying the co-insurance amount of 20%.
-Typically, the higher reimbursement an insurer provides, the higher the cost of the policy.
+At Furkin, we cover 80% of your total eligible veterinary expenses, meaning you are only responsible for paying the remaining 20%.
+Typically, the higher reimbursement rate an insurer provides, the higher the cost of the policy.

-If you are comparing pet insurance companies, be sure to inquire about how much they are able to reimburse you under your chosen policy.
-This information is key in determining how much you’ll likely have to pay out of your own pocket during a pet emergency.
+If you are comparing pet insurance companies, be sure to understand how much they are going to reimburse you under your chosen policy.
+This information is key in determining how much you’ll have to pay out of your own pocket during a pet emergency.

 3. Research the policy limit

-The “policy limit” is the maximum amount you can claim for medical care each year.
-This differs between policies and providers, so it is essential to check before purchasing a plan to make sure it’s the right amount for you and your pet.
+The “policy limit” is the maximum amount you can get reimbursed for medical care each year.
+This differs between policies and providers, so it's essential to check before purchasing a plan to make sure it’s the right amount for your budget and your pet.

-It's difficult to predict how expensive vet bills could be, but it's safer to pay a little extra for a higher policy limit than skimp by choosing the lowest one.
-Furkin provides up to $20,000 in annual coverage, which is a healthy amount of coverage for most illnesses and accidents.
+It's difficult to predict how expensive vet bills can be, so it's often safer to pay a little extra for a higher annual policy limit than saving a little bit on monthly premiums by choosing the lowest option.
+Furkin provides $20,000 in annual coverage, which is a more than enough coverage for over 99% of illnesses and accidents.

-It can be difficult to plan for expensive pet emergencies, so pet insurance offers the safety net to protect you from an overwhelming vet bill.
+It can be difficult to plan for expensive pet emergencies, so pet insurance offers the safety net to protect you and your pet from an overwhelming vet bill.
 It’s best to get insurance now so you don’t have to choose between financial stress and doing what’s best for your pet’s health in the future.
+Plus, the earlier you enroll, the less likely it is that your pet will have any pre-existing conditions.
+Click here to learn more about coverage for pre-existing conditions.

-4. Get clear on the deductible and premium payments
+4. Choosing the right deductible and premium costs

-One common insurance terminology that gets many pet parents confused is the difference between a “deductible” and “premium payments”.
+Some common insurance terminology that confuses pet parents is the difference between a “deductible” and “premium payments”.

 In short, the premium is the amount you pay for the insurance policy.
-For example, you might pay it annually, semi-annually, or monthly.
-The premium amount is determined based on your pet's location and other factors, depending on the insurance provider.
+It's most common for premiums to be paid monthly, but you may also have the option to pay semi-annually or annually.
+The premium amount is determined based on factors such as your pet's age, breed, and gender, but can differ depending on the insurance provider.

-The deductible (also known as the excess) is the amount you must pay towards your pet's medical care before being eligible to make a claim.
-For example, if your policy has a $200 deductible, you have to pay for the first $200 of healthcare bills each year before your insurance company will start paying on your behalf.
+The deductible is the amount you must pay towards your pet's medical care before being eligible to make a claim.
+For example, if your policy has a $200 deductible, you will have to cover the first $200 of healthcare bills each year before the insurance company will begin paying on your behalf.

-Many pet insurance providers, including Furkin, decide the deductible rates based on your pet's age.
-However, they will usually offer several options, where the higher deductible will have a cheaper premium, and the lower deductible will have a higher premium.
-Furkin offers three deductible options for cats and dogs based on your pet’s age so that you can choose the right level for you and your fur family.
+Some pet insurance providers, such as Furkin, will give you multiple deductible options based on your pet's age.
+It's important to note that lower deductible options will have a higher monthly premium cost because you will be covering less expenses out of pocket each year.
+Furkin offers three deductible options for cats and dogs based on your pet’s age so that you can choose the right level for you and your furry friend.

 If you’re wondering how to choose the best pet insurance, your best bet is to gather information from multiple providers.
 The internet has made this easier than ever, allowing you to compare pet insurance companies online and even get quotes in a matter of minutes.